Biden proposals may not guarantee all Fortune 500 corporations pay federal income taxes, experts say

-“You have 51 or 52 corporations of the Fortune 500 [that] haven’t paid a single penny in taxes for three years," Biden told reporters last week.
-"Come on, man.
+“You have 51 or 52 corporations of the Fortune 500 [that] haven’t paid a single penny in taxes for three years,” President Biden told reporters last week.
+“Come on, man.
 Let’s get real.”

-Under Biden’s plan, corporations would pay at least $2 trillion more in taxes than they do currently.
+Under Biden’s plan, corporations would pay at least $2 trillion more in taxes than they do now.
 But tax experts are not sure whether Biden’s plan would in fact substantially reduce the number of large corporations paying zero dollars in federal income taxes.

-That is because Biden’s plan would still allow virtually all corporations to use federal tax credits and deductions to reduce their existing tax obligations — one key reason some large firms currently pay nothing.
+That is because Biden’s plan would still allow virtually all corporations to use federal tax credits and deductions to reduce their existing tax obligations — one key reason some large firms pay nothing.
 Biden’s $2 trillion jobs and infrastructure plan includes a significant expansion in these kinds of credits, such as for clean energy investments, that corporations use to zero out what they owe the Internal Revenue Service.
 Additionally, the Biden administration dramatically narrowed its proposal to ensure large firms pay at least some federal taxes, muting its impact by having it only apply to a sliver of firms.

-“Biden’s proposals won’t eliminate the phenomenon of large firms paying $0,” said Kyle Pomerleau, a tax expert at the American Enterprise Institute, a conservative-leaning think-tank.
+“Biden’s proposals won’t eliminate the phenomenon of large firms paying $0,” said Kyle Pomerleau, a tax expert at the American Enterprise Institute, a conservative-leaning think tank.
 “I am skeptical this plan will put a big dent in the number of companies paying nothing.”

-White House officials did not deny that some large firms under their plan could still pay no federal taxes, but said that far fewer would compared to current law.
+White House officials did not deny that some large firms under their plan could still pay no federal taxes, but said far fewer would compared with current law.
 They stressed that Biden’s plan would raise far more money from corporate America — as much as $2.5 trillion over a 15-year period — than is now the case.

 Under Biden’s plan, corporations would face a significantly higher domestic tax rate of 28 percent and a far steeper tax rate on earnings overseas.
-The plan also includes aggressive measures to prevent multinational corporations by artificially reducing their U.S. tax base by shifting profits overseas.
+The plan also includes aggressive measures to prevent multinational corporations from artificially reducing their U.S. tax base by shifting profits overseas.
 Administration officials said their plans would end international tax avoidance by multinational firms and create a much fairer tax system overall.

 “We know directionally that this is going to significantly increase tax liabilities of the largest firms,” said David Kamin, deputy director of the White House National Economic Council.